DataTalksClub/machine-learning-zoomcamp/08-deep-learning/01-fashion-classification.md

 git clone https://github.com/alexeygrigorev/clothing-dataset-small.git
 ```

-In this session, we'll be working with multiclass image classification with deep learning.
-The deep learning frameworks like TensorFlow and Keras will be implemented on clothing dataset to classify images of t-shirts.
+In this session, we'll be working on multiclass image classification with deep learning.
+Some deep learning frameworks like TensorFlow and Keras will be implemented on clothing dataset to classify images of clothes as t-shirts, hats, pants, etc.

-The dataset has 5000 images of 20 different classes, however, we'll be using the subset which contains 10 of the most popular classes.
+The dataset has 5000 images of 20 different classes.
+However, we'll be using the subset which contains 10 of the most popular classes.
 The dataset can be downloaded from the above link.

 **Useful links**: